CSU-CS414-WareWolves/cs414-f18-001-WareWolves/P3/WareWolves_development_doc.md

-### Running a server

-1. Clone this repository into a directory of your choice.
-2. Run server package.

 ### Instructions for development

 1. Clone this repository into a directory of your choice.
 2. Create a new branch.
-3. Do your thing.
+3. Pick an issue to tackle.
+4. Commit your solution to your branch, with complete comments and reasoning for your changes.
-4. Create pull request.
+5. Create pull request.